xcaeser/zli/README.md

 ### 📟 zli v4.1.1

 A blazing-fast CLI framework for Zig.

-The last one you will ever use to build modular, ergonomic, and high-performance CLIs with ease.
+Build modular, ergonomic, and high-performance CLIs with ease.

 Batteries included.